Pallet Rack Beams: Critical details that prevent beam failure

 Official Inspections

-RMI standards dictate that formal inspections of pallet racks should be performed routinely, depending on your pallet rack system’s loads and use patterns.
+RMI standards dictate that formal inspections of pallet racks should be performed routinely, depending on your pallet rack system’s load capacity and usage patterns.
 Damotech has qualified, trained inspectors who can perform these inspections for you.

-Look for all the damage listed below.
+Look for all the damages listed below.
 Take note and document the specific location if any of these conditions exist:

 • Missing, disengaged, or corroded beam clips.

-• Beam end plates disengaged from the frame, bent, or weld failures.
+• Beam connectors disengaged from the column, bent, or showing weld failures.

-• Dents, cuts, and cracks, if any, are seen in pallet rack beams or endplates.
+• Dents, cuts, and cracks in pallet rack beams or beam connectors.

 • Improper loading that doesn’t conform to the load standards of your racking system.

-• Missing pallet rack beams (beams that have been moved or removed for whatever reason).
+• Missing pallet rack beams (beams that have been moved or removed for any reason).

 • Pro Tip: Check behind-beam connectors and front/rear beams; unload them if necessary to inspect.
 Use a lift to inspect higher points.
 Report all temporary repairs.